0xF4D3C0D3/0xF4D3C0D3.github.io/_pages/about.md

 ## About here
 As you already know, I'm not a native English speaker and have poor English skill too.
 But I think not using English makes my English skill get worse.
 To get over it, I'll manage this blog with English.
-This blog will be used with mainly 7 categories as follows:
+This blog will be used with mainly 4 categories as follows:
+- Doc:
+  - Tutoria / Guide /Explanation / Reference
+- Study:
+  - Programming / Design
-- Tutorials / How-to guides / Explanation / Reference
+  - OS / Network / Security / DB
+  - English / Math / Science
+- Life:
-- Life / English / Misc
+  - Music / Philosophy / News
+- Misc
 ## Experience

 1. Infrastructure Engineer / Performance Marketer